The Truth Behind Why We Are Always Comparing Ourselves To Others

 Finally, read like a mad person.

-One of my favorite hobbies is to walk the aisles of bookstores, particularly old book stores.
+One of my favorite hobbies is walking the aisles of bookstores, particularly old books.

 I don’t have to buy anything.

 But inspiration and dreams can be seen in the titles and in short screenings of the books on the shelves.